mp-se/gravitymon/README.md

 * Add support for https connections (push) - [need to reduce memory usage for this to work, gets out of memory error]
 * Add support for https web server (will require certificates to be created as part of build process)
 * Add iSpindle 3D print cradle + small PCB (what I use for my builds)
-* Validate max sleep time to 70 min (max time for ESP)
+* [done] Validate max sleep time to 70 min (max time for ESP)
 * Validate the power consumption of the device using amp meter (integrated and/or separate)
-* Add option to use temperature readings from motion sensor (longer battery life)
+* [done] Add option to use temperature readings from motion sensor (longer battery life)
+* [done] When using temp from motion sensor the value should be the initial read or the value will not be accurate.
 * Testing, Testing and more testing......

 # Functionallity